equinor/radix-platform/README.md

 Bugs and feature requests can be submitted using the [Issue-tracker in this repo](https://github.com/equinor/radix-platform/issues).

 ## Further reading

-#### Documentation ####

-We are currently updating and migrating documentation from our *old Wiki* and placing it here:

-> **PS** We are moving fast and making changes so portions of the documentation will be outdated at any time.
-Stable documentation is something we are discussing how to do.

-Our wiki contains most of the documentation and is located here:

 #### Code ####
 All of our source code for the platform is on [private GitHub repositories prefixed with *radix-*](https://github.com/equinor?utf8=%E2%9C%93&q=radix-) .
 You need to be a member of the *Omnia Radix Readers* group to have access.
 Contact us to get access.